40 Books in 365 Days

 Update 2023

-So, we currently still have 6 children in Form 3 (grade 11), 2 children in Form 2 (grade 10) and 3 children in grade 8.
+We currently still have 5 children in Form 4 (grade 12), 2 children in Form 3 (grade 11) and 2 children in Form 1 (grade 10) and one in grade 7.

 Please email me at 40booksin365days@gmail.com or message me if you are interested in making a donation by Email Transfer and I will be happy to give you the contact information.
 You can also make a donation by credit card by clicking the button below.